Gruximillian/number_length/README.md

 ## The cause of the issue

 For some reason `.length` property of the `number4String` variable returns 14 instead of 41 as we might expect.
-That means that the string has only 14 characters even though the number has 41 digit.
+That means that the string has only 14 characters even though the number has 41 digits.
 In order to see what happened to our string representation of the `number4` variable we can simply log that string representation and see what it looks like.
 In fact, let's log all the previous ones so that we can compare them.

 ```javascript
 const number1 = 1234567890;